10 Things You Should Bring to Nursery

 7. Extra Underwear

-If your child is toilet training, it is likely that they may have accidents whilst at nursery.
-Staff will be happy to support any toilet training needs at nursery.
-Please ensure that there are sufficient spare changes of underwear or clothing if your child is going to be toilet training while at nursery.
+If your child is toilet training, it is likely that they may have accidents while at nursery.
+Staff will be happy to support any toilet training needs at the nursery.
+Please ensure that there are sufficient spare changes of underwear or clothing if your child is undergoing toilet training while at nursery.

 8. Slippers